bllecentdidiba/cat_bakery_data_analysis/README.md

 -Recommendation: Prioritize re-engagement strategies for high spending but inactive customers to prevent churn and recover lost revenue.

-## 3. Employees

--84% of employees need more training which is most of the team

--Sharyn Clarkson is identified as a top performer, handling 12 orders, selling 66 products, and averaging 5.5 items per order.

--Recommendation: Implement a mentorship program, pairing top performing employees with lower performing staff to improve overall productivity.

 ## 4. Monthly Trends

 -June experienced a decline in performance, with total profit of R199 which represented a 28% decrease compared to May.